 How to get there? – It’s easy, just follow the map.

 I recommend walking!
-The temperature is pleasant to walk around, about 20°C, and the scenery is gorgeous, overlooking the lush greenery and beautiful big houses.
+The temperature was pleasant to walk around, about 20°C, and the scenery was gorgeous, overlooking the lush greenery and beautiful big houses.

-The 55 minutes walk to this place is peaceful with fewer cars on the road, just bicycles, motorbikes and horses, and the paved road is about 1.7km, while the rest which is about 3km is gravel.
+The 55 minutes walk to this place was peaceful with fewer cars on the road, just bicycles, motorbikes and horses, and the paved road was about 1.7km, while the rest which was about 3km was gravel.